EmbarkStudios/rust-gpu/docs/src/writing-shader-crates.md

 > **Note** This method will require manually rebuilding `rust-gpu` each time there has been changes to the repository.

-If you just want to compile a build a shader crate, and don't need to automatically compile the SPIR-V binary at build time, you can use `.cargo/config` to set the necessary flags.
+If you just want to build a shader crate, and don't need to automatically compile the SPIR-V binary at build time, you can use `.cargo/config` to set the necessary flags.
 Before you can do that however you need to do a couple of steps first to build the compiler backend.